Where can you find all these things together in one place in Leeds?

 For secondary History, come and study Tudor power and politics: what happened to the power of the Church?
 How do we know this?
 This workshop is supported by a Learning Pack written by Ian Dawson.

 Booked groups can use the Visitor Centre or the Chapter House as a base for their visit, including for lunch.
 We would recommend you come and meet us for a pre-visit where we can tailor workshops and resources to suit, if your group has additional needs, and you can complete your risk assessment.
-We have downloadable Health and Safety guidance to help you to do this.
+We have downloadable Health and Safety guidance to help you to do this which can be found on our 'Planning a visit' page under the expandable downloads section.

 “Facilities were great, it was easy booking, the resources were excellent”, Year 3 teacher about at Kirkstall Abbey